 We must remember what kayak fisherman have in common

 You’ll find stories of five exceptional anglers in the Pro Files feature.
 Their leaderboard success is checked by a grassroots, down-to-earth attitude giving me hope for unity and peace.

 The six-page feature covers top competitors from bass trails to billfish blowouts, but each angler said the same thing: they fish tournaments for the comradery more than the competition.
 And they mean it.

 Sure, they have the competitive push to travel hundreds of miles, fish for days, in any conditions, invest time and money in pursuit of a bigger fish, but they really come for the party.
 Susie Roloff, the highest-scoring woman in KBF National Championship history, sticks with it, “because I don’t feel like people are judging me.”

 Anglers will always argue the advantage of motors, pedals and paddles, but in the end we have more in common than how we propel our pursuits.
-On page 30, Jeff Jackson’s Chaos Theory column points to one thing the disparate branches of the sport share: “First and foremost, we fish.”
+Jeff Jackson’s Chaos Theory column points to one thing the disparate branches of the sport share: “First and foremost, we fish.”

 Even if one guy pushes a $300 box-store boat and another whips his $4,000 micro-skiff, each is drawn by the ease of ownership, independence, simplicity, silence and sense of accomplishment only available in a little plastic boat.

 First and foremost, we fish.
 Feature Photo: Scott Beutjer